romland/xorzee/README.md

 ## Credits to other folks
+- Notable mention of Samir Das for the fantastic [jMuxer](https://github.com/samirkumardas/jmuxer) for mp4 boxing
 - H.264 NAL unit handling credit goes to https://github.com/131/h264-live-player
-- ...and naturally to everyone contributing to packages in package.json
+- ...and naturally to everyone else contributing to packages in package.json

 ### Projects (partially or fully) in the same vein